First of all, I must admit I've used this blog before, but I think it's a topic worth discussing again.

 Ring.
 Ring.

 Her heart pounded frantically.
 Jolene pushed her covers off and jumped out of bed, her gaze on the clock.
-Four o’clock in the morning.
-She had a caller.
-Horror pulsed through her veins, and then she grabbed her purse.
+It can’t possibly be him.

 Come on, Jolene, answer it.